Left and Right: A Socratic Dialogue

 Pericles: I’m a big fan of dialogue, but not because I feel “safe.”
 As I said, I think the world faces serious – and maybe even existential – problems.
 We need dialogue because it’s the only viable way to wrest control of our society and our world back from moneyed interests.

 Leonidas: Leftists’ idea of a “dialogue” is them talking down to the rest of us, and shaming anyone who fails to loudly applaud.
 I’d love to have a series of frank discussions – discussions where the answer is genuinely up for grabs, and pragmatism prevails.
-And we really need such them, because Pericles is right about level of danger we’re all in.
+And we really need such discussions, because Pericles is right about level of danger we’re all in.
 He just can’t see that people like himself are a big part of the problem.

 Socrates: Hmm.
 Before we move on, let me share one last theory by a noticeably less brilliant thinker named Bryan Caplan.
 His story: the left is anti-market; the right is anti-left.
 He elaborates: